resuly/resuly.github.io/_posts/2017-04-14-bike-sharing-en.markdown

 ## Background

 Shared bike is a hot topic in China now.
-The number of shared bike users have been rapidly growing since ***** launched the first shared bike program.
-With its popularoty, many different kinds(in shape, price, and operation) of shared bikes have been introduced into the China market.
+The number of shared bike users have been rapidly growing since Wei Dai (the founders and CEO of the ofo) launched the first dockless shared bike program in Beijing.
+With its popularity, many different kinds(in shape, price, and operation) of shared bikes have been introduced into the China market.
 In Nanjing (A city in China), more than 5 companies operate together to accomodate bike users.
 Since most bikes are dockless, users can rent and return it at any place they want.
 As a result, the users need to install several Apps developed by many companies to find a bike located neeaerby them.
 It not convinient for them.

 ![Different color stand for different operator](/img/in_post/2017/04/bikes.jpg)

 We already have a navigation map which navigates for public trasportation with bus, metro, and walking.
 However, the bike-sharing system is not participated in.
 There are two main challenges in integrating shared bikes into a traditional navigation system.
 I list them as below.
-- Making the positional prediction for dockless bikes (people may return it anywhere)
 - Too many different bike operators.
 It is hard to integrate all information together.
+- Making the positional prediction for dockless bikes (people may return it anywhere)

 I want to make an application to achieve a complete transit navigation.
 The core step is to use a deep learning technique to predit a short-term bike postion.
 This can be separated by 3 steps:
 - Collecting a majority of shared bikes positions in time